OskarCh29/group-chat/README.md

 4. Navigate to the project directory (pom.xml file location) via terminal
      * cd group-chat
-     * Install dependencies (if any) : mvn install
-     * Run the application: mvn spring-boot:rur
+     * Run the application: mvn spring-boot:run

 ## How to use?
 After starting application open the app in your browser (http://localhost:8080).